 The Arts Trust's mission is to acquire and protect spaces for creative work in the community.
 The energy-efficient building being developed at 33 Hawley Street will be inexpensive to operate and free of capital costs.
-Interior spaces are being designed with maximum flexibility: three informal classroom/rehearsal studio spaces, visual arts exhibition spaces, a 200+ seat black box theater and ancillary spaces, a flexible performance/event space with a catering kitchen and a large lobby with concession area and box office/offices.
+Interior spaces are being designed with maximum flexibility: three informal classroom/rehearsal studio spaces, visual arts exhibition spaces, a 200+ seat black box theater and ancillary spaces, a flexible performance/event space, and a large lobby with mezzanine and concession area and box office/offices.
 Over 100 parking spaces surround the building, along with other outdoor spaces with potential for creative use.

 Activities will fall into four broad categories:

 - generative research and process that could include short-term rehearsal or long-term residencies